MITLibraries/dos-server/docs/adr/adr-7-handles.md

 ## Consequences

-1. Whenever a new "discovery" or frontend interface is adopted by MIT Libraries (and a business decision has been made on the use handles), the handles stored by DOS will need to be updated to point to the new location.
+1. Whenever a new "discovery" or frontend interface is adopted by MIT Libraries (and a business decision has been made on the use of handles), the handles stored by DOS will need to be updated to point to the new location.

-2. DOS will still need to ensure TODO
+2. DOS may need to ensure that links to digital objects are persistent.
+This requirement is a work in progress and will likely be addressed after the MVP development work.
+A separate ADR will be created to document the design decision once a decision on the requirement has been made.